natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Action%20X.md

 |}
 '''Notes''':

-* Shells are modeled individually and disappear from the rack after having been loaded in the breech.
+* Shells are modelled individually and disappear from the rack after having been loaded in the breech.
 * Racks 10 and 11 are first stage ammo racks.
 They total 12 shells and get filled first when loading up the tank.
 * These 2 racks are also emptied first when firing: the rack depletion order at full capacity is: 10 - 11 - 1 - 2 - etc. until 9.
 * Simply not firing when the gun is loaded will move ammo from racks 1-9 into racks 11 then 10.
 Firing will interrupt the restocking of the ready racks.